raptor-minds/csr/APIDOC.md

 | totalTime | integer | **[Enhanced]** Total time for this activity in minutes (totalParticipants × duration, only when needsTotal=true) |

 #### Business Rules
+- **Event Filtering**: When `eventName` is provided, only events with names containing the search term (case-insensitive) are returned
 - **Event Level**: The `totalParticipants` field counts unique users across all activities in the event (de-duplicated)
 - **Activity Level**: Each activity's `totalParticipants` field counts users signed up for that specific activity
 - Only users with "SIGNED_UP" state in the user_activity table are counted